-After viewing this year’s Grammy awards you might be wondering what all the hub-bub is over the country chick wearing the lampshade dress with the light-up boots.
+After viewing the 2014 Grammy awards, you might be wondering what all the hubbub is over the country chick wearing the lampshade dress with the light-up boots.
 Well, she's Celebstoner Kacey Musgraves and it appears that Taylor Swift needs to move it on over because Musgraves is the new "Golden Gal" in the country music community.
-The east Texas native is flying high after taking 2013 by storm and now making big waves early in 2014 by picking up two Grammys at last month's ceremony.
+The east Texas native is flying high after taking 2013 by storm and now making big waves early in 2014 by picking up two Grammy awards.

 Before Musgraves blossomed into a country starlet, she was just a normal Texan with big dreams of becoming a country music star.
 Born on August 21, 1988, she spent her first couple of years living in a bright yellow trailer with sticker burrows all over the yard in the small town of Golden, located about 80 miles east of Dallas.
 Musgraves' parents ran a print shop in nearby Mineola and encouraged her to follow her dreams.
-By age eight, Kacey was singing in public.
-She wrote her first song when she was only nine, at ten picked up the mandolin and at twelve started taking guitar lessons from local musician John DeFoore (he taught Miranda Lambert how to play guitar as well).
+By age eight, she was singing in public.
+Musgraves wrote her first song when she was only nine, at 10 picked up the mandolin and at 12 started taking guitar lessons from local musician John DeFoore (he taught Miranda Lambert how to play guitar as well).
 Starting in junior high, Musgraves would cut her teeth on the weekends playing Western Swing tunes on the Texas Opry circuit, dressing in the typical Dale Evans cowgirl regalia.
-(In fact, the young Musgraves made a few trips to my current station in North Louisiana to play originals for the program director in hopes of getting her music spun on our airwaves.)

 In high school, Musgraves was the quiet rebel, donning a short haircut and embracing the emo lifestyle.
 "Old-school country can be hard to relate to at that age," she says.
 "That's when I stumbled into knowing that I could have music that came from somewhere inside of me instead of singing someone else's story, and that seemed so much more appealing."
 This epiphany compelled her to write songs she could relate to.

-Upon graduating from high school, she headed southwest to plant her roots in Austin, where the stars would eventually align for Musgraves and she was first discovered by indie label, Triple Pop, for whom she recorded two songs, "Apologize" and "See You Again" (they're available on a digital EP that was released online last April).
+Upon graduating from high school, Musgraves headed southwest to plant her roots in Austin, where the stars would eventually align for Musgraves and she was first discovered by indie label, Triple Pop, for whom she recorded two songs, "Apologize" and "See You Again."
 She became a staff writer for the label, allowing her to really hone her writing skills.
 While living in the capitol city, Musgraves played solo acoustic gigs around town and, at times, sang back-up vocals for Radney Foster.

-By 2007, Musgraves had independently released three full-length albums - Movin' On on CD Baby, and Wanted: One Good Cowboy and Kacey Musgraves on Independent - coupled with a three-week stint on USA Networks' singing competition, Nashville Star.
+By 2007, Musgraves had independently released three full-length albums - Movin' On on CD Baby and Wanted: One Good Cowboy and Kacey Musgraves on Independent - coupled with a three-week stint on USA Networks' singing competition, Nashville Star.
 In 2008, she left Austin for Nashville to fully pursue songwriting.
-Arriving in Music City at the age of 19, Musgraves cut demos to pay the rent; the songs floated around Music Row and soon earned her a publishing deal with Warner/Chappell.
-She became friends with country crooners Shane McAnally and Luke Laird, who would co-produce her fourth album.
+Arriving in Music City at the age of 19, Musgraves cut demos to pay the rent.
+The songs floated around Music Row, soon earned her a publishing deal with Warner/Chappell and she became friends with country crooners Shane McAnally and Luke Laird, who would co-produce her fourth album.
 With McAnally and Laird as her co-pilots, she cut four tracks and shopped them around.
 Several labels were interested; she chose Lost Highway, which is now defunct.

 By the spring of 2012, recording of the album was complete and that summer she did a long string of Texas dates with Willie Nelson.
-In the fall she went out on the road with Alison Krauss and even managed to squeeze in a few European dates with Lady Antebellum.
-On September 10, "Merry Go Round" was released to country radio.
-It was her first song to chart on Billboard, reaching Number 14 on the Hot Country Singles chart.
+In the fall, she went out on the road with Alison Krauss and even managed to squeeze in a few European dates with Lady Antebellum.
+On Sept.
+10, "Merry Go Round" was released to country radio.
+It was her first song to chart on Billboard, reaching No. 14 on the Hot Country Singles chart.
 Musgraves was now an artist to be taken seriously.
 With the single gaining ground, she prepared for the album’s release on the Mercury Nashville major label on March 19, 2013.
-Same Trailer Different Park debuted at Number Two on the Billboard 200, selling 42,000 copies in its first week.
-It also entered at Number One on the Top Country Albums chart.
+Same Trailer Different Park debuted at No. 2 on the Billboard 200, selling 42,000 copies in its first week.
+It also entered at No. 1 on the Top Country Albums chart.

 Musgraves is doing it her way and so far that's worked.
 In a genre that's full of cookie-cutter sell-outs, she's stuck to her guns.
-Somewhere along the way, she started experimenting with marijuana.
+Somewhere along the way, Musgraves started experimenting with marijuana.
 "Well, I don't want to make any incriminating statements," she says.
 "But I'm all for people doing what they want to do… Those things aren't controversial in my world but they are in the world controversial."
 These statements, plus the fact that in her song “John Prine” her idea of heaven "is to burn one with John Prine" indicates that does indeed use cannabis.
-Either way, she's here to stay; in Nashville, where the song is king, Kacey Musgraves is the new queen among the kings.
+Either way, Kacey Musgraves is here to stay; she's the new queen among the kings.